I want formal recognition of my existing skills

 - references from employers

 - descriptions of jobs and tasks

 - samples of things you have done

-- try the Skills Recognition website for other suggestions.
+- try the Australian Government's Department of Education and Training - Trades Recognition Australia website for other suggestions.

 For skills recognition for a traineeship apply through a registered training organisation (RTO).
 An RTO can give you advice and help gather evidence.

 To have your trade skills recognised in NSW read the trades recognition information on this website and then contact the Vocational Training Tribunal in Training Services NSW on Phone 1300 772 104 or Intl +612 8267 7770.